SUT-CS-GM/sut-cs-gm.github.io/docs/index.md

 <details markdown="1">
 <summary><b>Course Description</b> (Click to Expand)</summary>
-This course provides a comprehensive, in-depth introduction to the principles, algorithms, and applications of deep generative modeling.
+This course provides a comprehensive, in-depth introduction to the principles, algorithms, and applications of generative modeling.
 We will explore a wide array of foundational and state-of-the-art architectures, beginning with core probabilistic concepts.

 Key topics are structured around three main pillars: